Suspect Charged In The U.K. Murder of 21 Savage’s Younger Brother Terrell Davis

 A suspect has been detained in the murder of 21 Savage’s brother in the UK.

-Last week, we reported that 21 Savage’s brother Terrell Davis aka a.k.a.
+Last week, we reported that 21 Savage’s brother Terrell Davis a.k.a.
 TM1way was stabbed and killed in the United Kingdom.
 At the time, not many details were available, but an investigation was launched to find the person responsible for the murder.
 21 Savage took to Instagram to mourn the loss of his brother–another loss for a person who has already told us in the past that he’s lost so much already.

 According to reports from Complex, the investigation could be coming to an end as they may have found their suspect.